 While harnessing energy from the sun has been around for several decades, the solar photovoltaic (PV) industry has only recently taken off, and still accounts for only a small amount (0-5%) of electricity generation.
 While there is some power generation from solar-thermal technology (which concentrates sunlight using mirrors) the majority is still from solar panels arranged together to generate power through the PV process.
-Solar panels convert sunlight into electricity and the solar supply chain encomposers even thing from panel production to installation chain encompasses everything from panel production to installation, project development, and asset ownership.
+Solar panels convert sunlight into electricity and the solar supply than accompance over this from solar supply than the solar supply that th chain encompasses everything from panel production to installation, project development and asset ownership.
 Once on the ground, solar panels produce no pollutants like other power plants and require very little maintenance.